ICJIA/icjia-accessibility-portal/content/faqs.md

 Illinois requires Level AA conformance, which includes all Level A and Level AA success criteria.

+**Note about WCAG versions:** WCAG 2.2 was published in October 2023 and adds additional success criteria.
+However, the ADA Title II rule specifically requires WCAG 2.1 Level AA.
+Content that meets WCAG 2.1 AA is compliant with current legal requirements.
+WCAG versions are backward-compatible, so meeting 2.2 also means meeting 2.1 and 2.0.

 ### Isn't accessibility just an IT issue?
 Shouldn't the web team fix all these issues?

 **No. Accessibility is an organization-wide responsibility.** IT and web teams can fix technical barriers, but they can’t retroactively “repair” inaccessible content, designs, or procurement decisions without rework.